neuroneural/brainchop/paper/paper.md

 # Results

-Multiple pre-trained models are available with brainchop for full-volume and sub-volumes inference including brain masking, gray matter white matter (GMWM) segmentation models, in addition to brain atlas models for 50 cortical regions and 104 cortical and sub-cortical structures as shown in \autoref{fig:Gallery-1}.
+Multiple pre-trained models are available with brainchop for full-volume and sub-volumes inference including brain masking, gray matter white matter (GMWM) segmentation models, in addition to brain atlas models for 50 cortical regions and 104 cortical and subcortical structures as shown in \autoref{fig:Gallery-1}.

 ![Brainchop outputs.\label{fig:Gallery-1}](Gallery.png)

 Normally 3D noisy regions can result from the inference process due to possible bias, variance and irreducible error (e.g. noise with data).
 To remove these noisy volumes we designed a 3D connected components algorithm to filter out those noisy regions.

-Papaya [@Papaya] viewer is used to visualize the input and output images, and a composite operation is also provided to subjectively verify the output image accuracy comparing to the input.
+Papaya [@Papaya] viewer is used to visualize the input and output images, and a composite operation is also provided to subjectively verify the output image accuracy compared to the input.

 Also, brainchop supports 3D real-time rendering of the input and output volume by using Three.js [@threejs] with the capability of Region of Interest (ROI) selection as shown in \autoref{fig:rendering}.